 - 3.2% growth

 - FDI Inflow:

-The top income tax rate is 45 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 12.9 percent of total domestic income.
-Government spending has fallen to 33.5 percent of GDP.
-The budget has been in deficit, and public debt amounts to about 70 percent of total domestic output.
+The top personal income tax rate is 51.5 percent, and the top corporate tax rate is 25 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 25.3 percent of total domestic income.
+Government spending amounts to 29.7 percent of GDP.
+The budget has been in chronic deficit, and public debt is equivalent to 54 percent of total annual output.

-The trade-weighted average tariff rate is prohibitively high at 17.3 percent, with non-tariff barriers that affect agricultural products and other sectors constraining trade freedom even further.
-Heavy government interference cripples investment opportunities.
+Zimbabwe’s average tariff rate is 14.9 percent.
+Importation of goods is expensive and time-consuming.
+Foreign investment levels in some sectors of the economy are capped by the government.
+State-owned enterprises distort the economy.
 Extensive state involvement in financial decisions and ongoing political instability have caused Zimbabwe’s financial sector to contract significantly in recent years.